aws4embeddedlinux/meta-aws-demos/README.md

 In this repository, you will find [meta-aws](https://github.com/aws/meta-aws) demonstrations.
-These demonstrations are based on both Poky (the Yocto Project reference implementation) and real hardware.
+These demos are based on both Poky (the Yocto Project reference implementation) and real hardware.
 Many times, the hardware will be representative of actual uses of hardware listed in the [AWS Device Catalog](https://devices.amazonaws.com).